spine-tools/Spine-Toolbox/docs/source/how_to_run_spineopt.rst

    .. image:: img/settings_tools_filled_for_spineopt_github.png
       :align: center

+#. *[Optional]* If you want to install and run SpineOpt in a specific Julia project environment (the place for
+   Project.toml and Manifest.toml), you can set the path to the environment folder to the line edit just below the Julia executable (the one that says *Using Julia default project*).

 #.
 Next, you need to install **SpineOpt.jl** package for the Julia you just selected for Spine Toolbox.
 You can do
    this manually by following the instructions `here <https://github.com/Spine-project/SpineOpt.jl#installation>`_ **or** you can install **SpineOpt.jl** by clicking the `Add/Update SpineOpt` button.
 After clicking the button,